siddxharth1/Open-source/README.md

 # 🚀 Open Source Contributions

-A collection of my contributions to various open-source projects, focusing on performance optimization, UI/UX improvements, and bug fixes.
+A collection of my contributions to various open-source projects.

 ---